AdrielleRivera/Dennise-Bello---Portfolio/README.md

 - Currently working on Page 16, focusing on the final section of the Work section.
 - Took some time off today for quality bonding with my fiancée, so progress might slow down temporarily.

+30/12/2024
+- Page 16: Made responsive for devices with a max-width of 991px.
+- Upcoming Task: Starting development on the final page: "Contact Me."

 ---